 - 1. Authority Staff will review applications for completeness. - 2.
 Applications will be reviewed by underwriting staff to ensure project feasibility and longevity. - 3.
 The inspections department will perform a preliminary review of the proposed site plans/work write up and may schedule a site visit.
 Sponsors must submit the HTF Inspection Request form (HTF-2A). - 4.
 Applications which are complete and meet the general guidelines and eligibility requirements of the program will be recommended to the Board of Commissioners for approval. - 5.
 If approved, a Funding Agreement is mailed to the Sponsor for execution, along with a request for closing attorney information and a HTF loan closing date. - 6.
 Once the executed Funding Agreement, closing date and attorney information is returned to the Authority, HTF loan documents will be mailed. - 7.
-Construction/rehabilitation may not begin until the loan closing has occurred and Authority required documents have been executed, filed with the county as required, building permits have been obtained, and provided to the Authority. - 8.
-The construction schedule will include specific accomplishments that will require an Authority inspection.
-Should Authority inspectors not be notified and work continues without Authority inspector approval, HTF funds will be immediately rescinded.
+Construction/rehabilitation may not begin until the loan closing has occurred and Authority required documents have been executed, filed with the county as required, building permits have been obtained and provided to the Authority, and if new construction, the plans and specifications approved by the Authority's Construction Manager.

+- 8. The construction schedule will include specific accomplishments that will require an Authority inspection.
+Should Authority inspectors not be notified and work continues without Authority inspector approval, HTF funds may be immediately rescinded and the nonprofit sponsor suspended from the HTF Program.
 Following are the minimum construction landmarks requiring an inspection: - a.
-Foundation completion once slab is poured or crawl space completed.
+Foundation completion once slab is poured or crawl space completed. - b.

-- b.
 Dried-in inspection framing complete to include windows and doorways, and exterior wrapped. - c.
 Rough-in inspection to include electrical, plumbing, HVAC, and insulation. - d.
 Approximately 75% completion or when interior doors, trim, kitchen cabinets, etc. are installed, whichever comes first. - e.
 100% completion. - 9.
-Inspections of the property will be conducted to confirm construction is up to standards and appropriate for the amount of the draw request. - 10.
+Inspections of the property will be conducted to confirm construction is up to standards, plans and specifications are being followed if the project is new construction, and the appropriate work has been completed for the amount of the draw request. - 10.
 Once the work is completed, the Sponsor must request a final inspection using the Inspection Request (HTF-2A), and the Draw Request (HTF-4B).